workshopper/i18n-it-all/exercises/05_take_me_apart/review.en.md

 ### XGetText

-`gettext` is the is the standard tool for translation in C. The original `xgettext` is a tool that extracts the `gettext` usage in C and C++ files.
-In NPM there is a list of other `xgettext` variants for other file formats:
+`gettext` is the standard tool for translation in C. The original `xgettext` is a tool that extracts the `gettext` usage in C and C++ files.
+In NPM there is a list of `xgettext` variants besides `xgettext-js` for other file formats:

     https://www.npmjs.com/search?q=xgettext